 In this light, the exemptions hardly represent a commitment to protecting all instances of specific cultural practices.
-As this law stands, it could potentially open a Pandora’s box, with different communities demanding exemptions for controversial ‘culturally sacred’ objects or practices.
+As this law stands, it could potentially open a Pandora’s box, with different communities demanding exemptions for controversially justified practices.

 The bottom line is guns are integral to Kodagu’s culture.
 Whether these are obtained through the same processes followed by the rest of the country’s citizens shouldn’t matter.
-That is unless those fighting for these exemptions are insinuating that they represent Kodagu culture alone.
+That is unless those fighting to retain these exemptions are insinuating that they alone represent Kodagu’s culture.

 The Road Ahead

 Should the exemptions be removed, all hell wouldn’t break loose.
 The political visibility of Kodagu, be it through its economic contributions or secessionist movements, looms large nationwide.
 If the cultural precedent is as strong as it is believed to be, obtaining a gun license in Kodagu would hardly be the bureaucratic nightmare it is across the rest of the country.
 Much like previous colonial policies, ensuring that the process is fast-tracked for a politically relevant region would be a Central priority.